TUX web server: Comparison with traditional web servers

-While only being able to serve static web pages could be seen as a significant disadvantage, TUX has one significant advantage: it is able to serve pages more efficiently than traditional web servers by to running directly within the kernel and avoiding data copies.
+While only being able to serve static web pages could be seen as a significant disadvantage, TUX has one significant advantage: it is able to serve pages more efficiently than traditional web servers by running directly within the kernel and avoiding data copies.
 However, this also means that TUX does not generate dynamic content.
 Because it is running within the kernel, such dynamic content cannot take advantage of functions that the kernel provides to userspace programs, and would create tremendous security issues.

 TUX is capable of launching CGI programs to provide dynamic content.
 However, the CGI application needs to be modified to support Tux.
 Also, CGI suffers from significant performance limitations, so a CGI-heavy site would gain no performance advantage from using TUX.
 TUX can also redirect any request it cannot process to a traditional userspace web server daemon, for example Apache or lighttpd.
 This allows TUX to handle both dynamic content and errors in a safer, faster, and RFC-correct manner.

 TUX has never been an integrated part of the official Linux kernel, although it was shipped in some distributions, notably Red Hat, SuSE and Fedora.
 It served as a test bed (and motivator) for many features which were integrated separately.
 One major component was the Native POSIX Thread Library, which, with the right tuning parameters, allows userspace web servers to serve web pages at a speed very close to that of a kernelspace web server like TUX but without its limitations.
 Core kernel developers also argued that having an HTTP daemon within the kernel is dangerous.
 For example, a common bug such as a buffer overflow within TUX could give an attacker superuser control over the machine.
 Therefore, it is much safer to keep the HTTP daemon entirely within userspace, where a bug does not necessarily give an attacker total control.